Red Hat and Oracle Linux issues

 $ systemctl start openkm.service

-With the following command, we can know the status of the Service:
+With the following command, we can check the status of the service:

 $ systemctl status openkm.service